 Parents teach their own children all mandatory subjects at home, then join us on Fridays for elective and group classes.
 Some of the high school level classes may count towards your home accreditation.
 This is not a drop-off program.

 What are Tasks?

 Tasks are jobs that help our co-op.
-Tasks are claimed on a first come, first serve basis.
-Examples include the Yearbook team helper, Hot Lunch Manager, Set up or take down one room, Teen Project Helpers, and door greeters.
+Tasks are claimed when you register.
+Examples include the Yearbook team helper, Hot Lunch Manager, Set up or take down one room, and door greeters.
 Contact us for a complete list.